CodeYourFuture/proctor/README.md

 ## How do I use it?

 Copy-paste the content of `index.js` into your exercise file, and use the `test` function to write checks for the exercises.
-You can skip the `module.exports` line, that's only needed for this framework's own tests.

 For example, running the following file with Node: